ARPA-Network/BLS-TSS-Network-Standards/standards.md

 - ___Coordinator___
 - ___Adapter___

-Note that the ___group___ is not considered a ARPA network component because it is an ephemeral entity that just consists of many ___nodes___.
+Note that we do not consider the ___group___ an ARPA network component because it is a transient entity consisting of many ___nodes___.

 #### 2.2.1 Node Composition & Responsibilities

 - Blockchain Event Listeners
   - Listen to new block events
-  - Listen to new DKG task events
+  - Listen to recent DKG task events
-  - Listen to new randomness task
+  - Listen to new randomness task events
 - Context Cache
   - Maintain the Blockchain information
   - Maintain the DKG private key